 One of these concerns that come up for emerging brands when asked about creating environmentally sustainable products, is the limitations that sustainable fabrics present.

-Things like limited access, lack of variety, and affordability are a keeping brands from making the decision to be sustainable.
+Things like limited access, lack of variety, and affordability are keeping brands from making the decision to be sustainable.
 And honestly, I think that’s a mistake.

 So let’s address 3 common objections for sourcing sustainable fabrics and talk about ways to overcome them.